tomallens/CV/README.md

 **Cornwall Council** (01/19 to 07/22)
 _Data Officer_

-- Conducted statistical analasis of social care data for statutory return to gov. agencies and internal strategy - turning SQL queries into business insight.
+- Conducted statistical analysis of social care data for statutory return to gov. agencies and internal strategy - turning SQL queries into business insight.
 - Evaluated data-gathering methodology and KPIs for task fitness.
 - Presented analyses to senior leadership and inspection teams.